First of all, welcome to the wonderful world of NRL Fantasy Football.

 TRADING

 After the completion of a round, and before the next round, you may complete your trades as mentioned earlier.
-It is important to use your trades with measure and purpose.
-We discuss the value of a trade here.
+It is important to use your trades with measure and purpose, which we discuss more in our game theory.

 Basically, trades should be used to move on from players who will be injured for a significant portion of the season (we use 20%+ of remaining games as a rough guide, so early season it should be 4-5+ games), or their role/output is indefinitely different from your preseason predictions.
 It is important to not make decisions too hastily, using 1 or 2 game samples as the potential long term output, as this rarely ends up as the right decision.